-- 2.1 Wrexham Glyndwr University is a provider of Learning teaching and Research in the Higher Education Sector. - 2.2 The University's origins can be traced back to 1887 when the Wrexham School of Science and Art first began delivering education and it began offering degrees from the University of London in 1892. - 2.3 There were several name changes before, in 2008, the North East Wales Institute of Higher Education became Glyndŵr University, making it one of the youngest universities in the UK. - The University delivers higher education to the people of north east Wales and the crossborder area, thus playing a crucial role in the social, economic and cultural life of the region.
+- 2.1 Wrexham Glyndwr University is a provider of Learning teaching and Research in the Higher Education Sector. - 2.2 The University's origins can be traced back to 1887 when the Wrexham School of Science and Art first began delivering education and it began offering degrees from the University of London in 1892. - 2.3 There were several name changes before, in 2008, the North East Wales Institute of Higher Education became Glyndŵr University, making it one of the youngest universities in the UK. - 2.4 The University delivers higher education to the people of north east Wales and the crossborder area, thus playing a crucial role in the social, economic and cultural life of the region.
 It also attracts significant student enrolments from other parts of the UK and internationally.
 It works closely with local employers to ensure that they have access to a suitably skilled and qualified workforce as well as providing research and development services in specialised areas. - 2.5 The University is widely recognised as one of the UK's leading universities for supporting students from lower socio-economic backgrounds. - 2.6 Welsh domiciled students continue to form an important part of the University's student population.
 A significant number of these are Welsh speaking or wish to improve their Welsh language skills and the University reaffirms its commitment to facilitate this.
 WGU is working with Y Coleg Cymraeg Cenedlaethol to achieve this, which will involve the development of additional resources and supports, enhancing academic study programmes and work placements.
-The University is also committed to meeting its obligations under the Welsh language scheme and the proposed Welsh language Standards. - 2.7 The vast majority of the University's students come to the University's main campus on Mold Road in Wrexham, although it also operates out of the Regent Street campus in Wrexham and sites in St Asaph, Northop and Broughton.
-The University also has a short-term lease on a site in Kingston- upon-Thames.

-2.8 The University has a global annual turnover of £37million.
+The University is also committed to meeting its obligations under the Welsh language Standards. - 2.7 The vast majority of the University's students come to the University's main campus on Mold Road in Wrexham, although it also operates out of the Regent Street campus in Wrexham and sites in St Asaph, Northop and Broughton. - 2.8 The University has a global annual turnover of £37million.